DougReeder/hominid-web/content/presentations/Loose-Schema Databases and Heterogenous Data.md

 	* DB can't search, only payload
 	* DB can't enforce relations or business constraints

-* heterogenous data, manual union schema
+* heterogeneous data, manual union schema
 	* schema must be updated before new data can be stored
 	* storage may be inefficient
 	* works fine for music meta-data, fails for medical tests